German trade with the North Atlantic islands

 Trade with regions north of Bergen in Norway, including the North Atlantic islands, was officially prohibited by the Hanse.
 This had to do with the position of Bergen as a transit point for trade with northern Europe, which was dominated by the Hanse, predominantly by merchants from Lübeck.
 In spite of this, hanseatic merchants, predominantly from Hamburg and Bremen, began to trade directly with the islands from the early fifteenth century onwards.
 Through these commercial links and the extensive exchange of goods and thoughts merchants influenced the economy and culture of these islands.
 However, these economic and cultural connections have never received much scholarly attention.

-In this project, an interdisciplinary research team drawn from the disciplines of archaeology, history and archaeozoology investigates the many facets of this trade.
-The four members of the team (see: meet the team) each have their own subproject, which taken together will cover the various aspects of the connections of German merchants with the North Atlantic and provide information which cannot be supplied by focusing on one discipline alone.
+An interdisciplinary research team drawn from the disciplines of archaeology, history and archaeozoology investigates the many facets of this trade.
+Our team members (see: meet the team) cover the various aspects of the connections of German merchants with the North Atlantic.
 The main objectives include: how did trade on the North Atlantic islands operate, and how was it regulated?
-How were the merchants and sailors linked together?
-Which ship types were in operation and how did these develop?
-Which effect did the long and close trade relations have on both parties?
+How did merchants and sailors interact?
+Which ships were in operation?
+How did these trade relations impact both societies?

-The project is based at the German Maritime Museum (Deutsches Schiffahrtsmuseum) in Bremerhaven and funded by the Leibniz Association.
+Work is carried out at the German Maritime Museum (Deutsches Schiffahrtsmuseum) in Bremerhaven and at the UHI Archaeology Institute based at Orkney College.
+We are generously funded by the Leibniz Association, the Arts and Humanities Research Council (AHRC) and the German Research Foundation (DFG, Deutsche Forschungsgemeinschaft).
 Cooperations exist with the National Archives of Iceland (Þjóðskjalasafn Íslands), Shetland Museum and Archives, and Faroese National Heritage (Søvn Landsins).